 2. Make sure your topic sections are relevant

-Tip!
-Now you can now customize the names of your sections.
-So rather than change “Education,” to “Working Adults” and “Business” to “Entrepreneurship.”
+You can customize the names of your sections.
 Give it a try!

 3. Curate from a Twitter list

 Ask yourself this: Who does your audience turn to for information?
-Create a Twitter list and include these people and then make this list your top Source.
+Create a Twitter list that includes these people and then make this list your top Source.

 For example, does your paper revolve around a specific sports club, such as the Blue Jackets hockey team?
 Create a list from the best resources, including fan accounts, sports editors, and even the Twitter handle from the team itself.
 With each new edition, you’ll be curating from a highly targeted list from the sources your readers are probably already looking at.